Skip to main content

 DNOs are well positioned to support a cost-effective energy transition and the rollout of low carbon technologies.

-Recently, the Centre for Sustainable Energy (CSE) has responded to an Ofgem consultation on Distribution Network Operators (DNOs) role in supporting the rollout of low carbon technologies.
+Recently, the Centre for Sustainable Energy responded to an Ofgem consultation on the role of Distribution Network Operators (DNOs) in supporting the rollout of low carbon technologies (LCTs).

 We agree that DNOs should participate in co-ordinating and supporting a cost-effective energy transition, emphasising the importance of keeping costs down due to rising network charges and consumer pressures.

 Nevertheless, there is the potential for an expanded role for DNOs in coordinating the rollout of LCTs and energy efficiency.
-We think that the following activities and behaviours are suited for a DNO when supporting the uptake of LCTs:
+We believe the following activities and behaviours are most suited to this purpose:

 Read our full response